JohL99/WebCrawler/README.md

 Web crawler will go through the AfricanHut product pages and extract the names and prices of the products.
 ## Usage

-1. Navigate to the folder 'WebCrawler' in the terminal
+1. Navigate to the folder `WebCrawler` in the terminal
-2. Run 'pip install -r requirements.txt' from the directory WebCrawler
+2. Run `pip install -r requirements.txt` from the directory WebCrawler
-3. Run 'python App/main.py' from the directory WebCrawler
+3. Run `python App/main.py` from the directory WebCrawler

+## Secrets

+In the `App` directory create a file called `config.py` with the following data:

+{
+    senderEmail = "Sender@mail.com"
+    SenderPassword = "Sender password here"
+    receiverEmail = "Receives@mail.com"
+}

+For the sender password field, when using gmail, generate a google app password.
+Instructions can be found here: https://support.google.com/accounts/answer/185833

 ## Requirements